16 Range-Extender (EREV) vehicles expected in the U.S. (2026-2029)

 Jeep confirmed electrification plans for the Grand Wagoneer at the Brand 4xe Day on September 8, 2022.
 Jim Morrison, who was then the brand head, announced a combined range of 500+ miles for the Grand Wagoneer 4xe, where customers would be able to drive from NYC to Toronto with one charge.

 The variant, alongside other members of the facelifted family, has now been confirmed for MY2026, with a charging flap on the front left fender.
-The Grand Wagoneer REEV, as it is called now, produces 647 hp and 620 lb-ft of torque, enabling 0-60 mph in 5 seconds.
-Its 3.6-liter V6 engine powers a 130 kW generator that recharges the battery or conserves energy.
+The Grand Wagoneer REEV, as it is now called, produces 647 hp and 620 lb-ft of torque, enabling 0-60 mph in 5 seconds.

 2. Ram 1500 REV (2026)